cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

   ```
     ],
   ),
-  caption: [Architecture of the neural network used to predict the cubic targets $phi_Kappa$ and $phi_a$.]
+  caption: [Architecture of the neural network used to predict the targets $phi_Kappa$ and $phi_a$ of a cubic crystal.]
 )<code:nn_cubic>

 Every line of ```Python modelo.add(keras.layers.Dense(N_neurons, activation)``` in @code:nn_cubic indicates the addition of a new layer, with the number of neurons as its first argument and the activation function as the second argument.
-Every one of the hidden layers in the model has ReLU as its activation function (```Python def_act = 'relu'```) and the output layer has a hard sigmoid as its activation.
+Every one of the hidden layers in the model has ReLU as its activation function (```Python def_act = 'relu'```) and the output layer has a hard sigmoid as its activation function.

 Before any training, the target variables in the cubic case were modified like $phi_K$ in the isotropic case:

 $ tilde(phi)_Kappa = phi_Kappa/(pi/2); tilde(phi)_a = phi_a/(pi/2). $<eq:targets_normalized>

 This guarantees that the new targets are in the range between 0 and 1.
 Just like the isotropic case, any difference between a real value of $tilde(phi)_Kappa$ or $phi_a$ can be interpreted as the error in pieces of domain of $phi_Kappa$ or $phi_a$.
 This way, the MAE is the average value of this error.
 In a similar way RMSE can be interpreted as the root squared deviation given in pieces of domains, of given in units $pi/2$, on average.
 Here, fitting $tilde(phi)_Kappa$ and $tilde(phi)_a$ in terms of the features $eta$, $beta$ and the compositions from $chi_0$ to $chi_19$ was done splitting 76% of the data for training, 12% of the data for validation and 12% of the data for testing.
+This split was used to allocate more data to training, given the significantly larger and more complex architecture of the model.
 The training of the model was performed using Keras #cite(<keras>).
 The hardware specifications are the same as the training of the neural network in the isotropic model and can be found in @apx:specs.
-The learning rate was kept the same (```Python lr_var = 0.0005```) as the learning rate of the neural network in the isotropic model as there was no need to modify it.
+The learning rate was kept the same (```Python lr_var = 0.0005```) as the learning rate of the neural network in the isotropic model, as there was no need to modify it.
 The batch size was increased to 160 given that the cubic case has 3.4 more data entries than the isotropic case, so this number had to be increased in order reduce the training time.

 The results of the model are shown in @table:NN2_results: